Wayne State College

 Preferred Lender Lists: Wayne State College does not have a Preferred Lender List.

-Refund Policy and Requirements for Withdrawal: Refer to the General Catalog.
+Refund Policy and Requirements for Withdrawal

 Return of Title IV Federal Aid Policy